GianlucaFuwa/MetaQCD.jl/README.md

 ## Installation:
 First make sure you have a Julia version 1.9.x or 1.10.x installed.
 You can use [juliaup](https://github.com/JuliaLang/juliaup) for that or just install the release from the [Julia website](https://julialang.org/downloads/).

-The package in not in the general registry.
+The package is not in the general registry.
 So you will have to either
 - Add the package to your Julia environment (**not recommended**) via:
 ```
 julia> ] add https://github.com/GianlucaFuwa/MetaQCD.jl